Stili559/Mini-games/README.md

 To play a game, simply click on the game's icon on the main menu.
 The screen will change to the game's interface, and you can start playing.

+## About the Developer

+STMA Arcade was developed by me.
+If you have any questions or feedback about STMA Arcade, please don't hesitate to contact me at stilianmanolov05@gmail.com.

 ## Contributing

 Contributions to STMA Arcade are welcome.
 If you find a bug or have a suggestion for a new game, please submit an issue or a pull request.

-## Credits

-STMA Arcade was developed by me.